This buttermilk almond pound cake has a fine texture and a tender, almond-flavored taste. Serve warm for a delicious treat!

 - Stir in the vanilla and almond extracts.

 - Pour the batter into the prepared cake pan.
-Bake for 55-60 minutes or until an inserted toothpick comes out clean.
+Bake for 55-60 minutes or until a toothpick inserted into the center comes out clean.
 If the top of the cake is getting too brown, add a greased sheet of aluminum foil to the top of the cake pan.

-- After removing the baked cake from the oven, let it sit for about 10 minutes to cool.
+- After removing the cake from the oven, let it cool for about 10 minutes.
 Then carefully turn it out onto a wire rack and let it finish cooling.